vdasu/deduplication/EP_MPD/README.md

 python main_int.py --psi-type 1 --num-clients 40 --num-ele 524288 --dup-per 0.3
 ```

 Since we simulate all clients on a single machine, depending on the resources available, you might run into out of memory issues.
-We recommend starting with 10 clients and gradually increasing the number of clients.
+We recommend starting with 10 clients and 2^10 elements before gradually increasing the number of clients and dataset size.

 ## String Data